0xDBFB7/covidinator/firmware/eppendoofus/README.md

 a

 Uses protobufs.
 Though I'm sure it exists, I couldn't find a simple S.N.A.P protocol

+Protobuf needs to be installed.